grafana/grafana/docs/sources/alerting/unified-alerting/fundamentals/state-and-health.md

 # State and health of alerting rules

 The state and health of alerting rules help you understand several key status indicators about your alerts.
-There are three key components - alert state, alerting rule state, and alerting rule health.
+There are three key components: alert state, alerting rule state, and alerting rule health.
 Although related, each component conveys subtly different information.

 ## Alerting rule state

-- **Normal**: None of the time series returned by the evaluation engine is in a pending or firing state.
+- **Normal**: None of the time series returned by the evaluation engine is in a Pending or Firing state.
-- **Pending**: At least one time series returned by the evaluation engine is pending.
+- **Pending**: At least one time series returned by the evaluation engine is Pending.
-- **Firing**: At least one time series returned by the evaluation engine is firing.
+- **Firing**: At least one time series returned by the evaluation engine is Firing.

 ## Alert state